For Women Scotland Ltd v The Scottish Ministers: Litigation

-In mid-May, the EHRC extended its consultation period from two to six weeks following internal and external criticism.
 On 16 May, the Good Law Project sent a letter before action to the EHRC, stating their guidance "authorises and approves unlawful discrimination" and they would "be challenging that guidance on the basis that it is irrational and/or wrong in law".
 They further stated that if the EHRC interpretation was correct, it would place the UK in breach of the Human Rights Act 1998.
+The case was heard at the High Court in November 2025, with advocacy group Sex Matters allowed to present an intervention.
+In February 2026, the court dismissed the challenge and rejected all grounds argued.